Spanish Civil War: Background

 General Emilio Mola was the chief planner of the coup.

 Shortly after the Popular Front's victory in the 1936 election, groups of officers, both active and retired, got together to discuss a coup.
 By the end of April General Emilio Mola emerged as the leader of a national conspiracy network.
-The Republican government reacted by reshuffling suspect generals from influential posts, Azana however acutely aware that as he did so, the Army still served as a possible buffer to leftist power brokers threatening his government.
+The Republican government reacted by reshuffling suspect generals from influential posts, Azaña however acutely aware that as he did so, the Army still served as a possible buffer to leftist power brokers threatening his government.
 Franco was sacked as chief of staff and transferred to command of the Canary Islands.
 Manuel Goded Llopis was removed as inspector general and made general of the Balearic Islands.
 Mola was moved from head of the Army of Africa to commander of Pamplona.
 This latter reassignment, however, allowed Mola to direct the mainland uprising; General José Sanjurjo became the figurehead of the operation and helped reach an agreement with the Carlists, Mola was chief planner and second in command.
 José Antonio Primo de Rivera was put in prison in mid-March to restrict the Falange.
 However, government actions were not as thorough as they might have been, and warnings by the Director of Security and other figures were not acted upon.

 Mola's plan for the new regime was a "republican dictatorship", modelled after Salazar's Portugal and along the lines of being semi-pluralist authoritarian, rather than fascist totalitarian.
 The initial government would be an all-military "Directory", which would create a "strong and disciplined state".
 Sanjurjo would be the head of this new regime, due to being liked and respected within the military, though his position would be symbolic due to his lack of political talent.
 The 1931 Constitution would be suspended, replaced by a new "constituent parliament" which would be chosen by a new politically purged electorate, who would vote on the issue of republic versus monarchy.
 Liberal elements would remain, such as separation of church and state as well as freedom of religion.
 Agrarian issues would be solved by regional commissioners on the basis of smallholdings, but collective cultivation would be permitted in some circumstances.
 Legislation prior to February 1936 would be respected.
 Violence would be required to destroy opposition to the coup, though it seems Mola did not envision the mass atrocities and repression that would manifest during the civil war.
 Of particular importance to Mola was ensuring the revolt was an Army affair, not subject to special interests, ensuring the position of the armed forces as the basis for the new state.
 However, the separation of church and state was forgotten once the conflict assumed the dimension of a war of religion, and military authorities increasingly deferred to the Church and to the expression of Catholic sentiment.
 Mola's program was vague and only a rough sketch, and there were disagreements among coupists about their vision.

 Casares Quiroga was the prime minister in the two months leading up to the coup.